-Famous urban legends become urban legends because, like other tall tales, they elicit humor, awe or inspire fear.
-In most cases, you can recognize urban legends by their most popular feature.
-If a story sounds too good to be true, it often is, and in the case of urban legends, if they are told at the watercooler, on a website or via email, this is doubly true.
+Top urban legends become famous because, they are scary, but can also elicit humor, awe or inspire fear.
+In most cases, you can recognize scary urban legends by their most popular feature.
+If a story sounds too good to be true, it often is, and in the case of creepy urban legends, if they are told at the watercooler, on a website or via email, this is doubly true.

 About Famous Urban Legends

-Famous urban legends are famous because they return to the public interest time and time again.
-Often, in some of the more famous legends, it's difficult to trace the origins of the original story that became the seed for the legend that subsequently grew up around it.
+The top urban legends are often difficult to trace the origins of the original story that became the seed for the scary urban legend.
 The great thing about urban legends is that every tale is worth telling, whether it makes the listener grimace, squeal or laugh.

 Disney on Ice

 According to a story that started sometime in the early 1970s, Walt Disney's body was allegedly cryogenically frozen shortly after he passed away in 1966.
 As the story is told, the pioneering animator planned to be revived when technology allowed for it.
 The story claims that the body is stored deep below the "Pirates of the Caribbean" ride at Disneyland in Anaheim, California.
 Disney's daughter Diane disputed the tale in 1972, but the legend persists because of Walt Disney's cult status.